mahomi/ml_leaderboard_cli/README.md

   - **If Git config is not available**: Uses '-' as the username

 **Options:**
-- `-n N`: Number of recent submissions to display (default: from config.yaml)
+- `-n N`: Number of recent submissions to display (default: from config.ini)

 **Note:** The submission and history functionality has been separated into `submit.py` to provide clearer separation of concerns:
 - `leaderboard.py`: Focuses on displaying leaderboard rankings